roe-dl/weewx-GTS/README.md

 * To get the GTS value of a day all the values as described above are added from January 1st to the day in question.
 So the GTS value increases in time.
 * If the GTS value exceeds 200 this event is considered the beginning of growing of the plants in spring.
 * The GTS value itself is calculated up to May 31st.
 The end value is considered a statement about the spring.

+### Radiation energy

+Radiation energy is calculated as follows: All the radiation readings within the aggregation interval are multiplied by their respective archive interval.
+That is based on the assumption that the radiation was constant during that interval.
+The error resulting form that is considered small enough to tolerate.

+After that all the products of radiation and time interval are summarized together.

+While the unit label of the radiation reading is W/m^2, the unit label of the radiation energy is Wh/m^2.

 ## Sources: